mayankk2308/mkdatadetector/README.md

 }
 ```

-More capabilities will be added soon.

 ### Limitations

 According to Apple's documentation on `NSDataDetector`, the class can currently match dates, addresses, links, phone numbers and transit information, and not other present properties such as grammar and spelling.
-They have, therefore, been excluded from this framework as well.
+They have been excluded from this framework as well.

 Additionally, `NSDataDetector`, while having the facility of extracting airline information from natural language text, does not extract the names of airlines, and only retrieves the flight number data.
-We are investigating this at the moment.
+We are looking into this.

 ## Contact